Hisahito/my_launchx_blog/content/posts/post2.md

 ---
 title: NFTs in the Binance Chain Tutorial
 date: 2022-05-05
-description: How to create yout first NFT
+description: How to create yout first Programmable NFT
 ---

 ##indice